Harvie/RotaryDial/README.md

 <p align="center"><img src="https://i.imgur.com/SHSXXla.png" /></p>

-This library was written for use with the dial pictured above (Dial from Czech telephone Tesla AS-10).
+This library was written for use with the dial pictured above (Dial from Czech telephone Tesla AS-10, green and yellow wire).
 But it should work with anything capable of producing bursts of pulses.

 This implementation is for the North American system, where [1, 9] pulses correspond to the numbers [1, 9], and 0 is represented by 10 pulses.